AMSP-04/NETN-TMR/NETN-TMR.md

 4. Deny the attribute release using the `Attribute Ownership Release Denied` HLA service.
 5. The HLA callback `Attribute Ownership Release Denied` indicates an unsuccessful attribute ownership transfer.
 6. Cancel the transfer and update the `AllocatedFederate` attribute.
-7. Send a `SMC_Response` interaction indicating the unsuccessful completion of the entity action.
+7. Send an `SMC_Response` interaction indicating the unsuccessful completion of the entity action.

 ## Object Classes